PUPUSAS DE PESCADO Y CURTIDO/FISH PUPUSAS AND CURTIDO BY ALICIA MAHER

 Making the Pupusas – Method 1:

 Divide the dough into 12 equal small balls.
-Divide the filling equally for the 12 pupusas.
+Divide the fillings equally for the 12 pupusas.

 Wet your hands, press and pat each ball between your palms and flatten into a thin dough round that is about 4 inches in diameter and ¼-inch thick.
 Make sure the edges are nice and thin, but be careful not to press too hard so that the filling does not spill out of the sides.